 Rehearsal schedules are subject to change.
 It is the family’s responsibility to check the website for rehearsal schedules.

-A maximum of two (4) previously arranged absences are allowed as “excused” including academic & religious events.
-Please see front desk for a form*.
+A maximum of two (2) previously arranged absences are allowed as “excused” including academic & religious events.
+Please see online form.

-Fall and Spring Break absences are excused and do not need to be made up.
+Fall and Spring Break absences are excused and do not need to be made up, but there may be a Saturday rehearsal required.
+PLEASE CHECK our schedule before making plans.
 Please note on your GENERAL absence request form that you will be absent due to Fall or Spring Break.

 Excessive missed classes will be made up in the class level below.
 Please designate make-up date and time on absence request form submitted to teacher/Director.
 This applies for Ballet 4-7 students ONLY.